 Another common symptom of Stromme syndrome is the presence of cranial anomalies.
 Infants with Stromme syndrome are likely to have microcephaly.
 This is a condition that causes an infant to have a much smaller head than usual.

 However, not all infants with Stromme syndrome have microcephaly.
-Some infants with this condition have a typical head circumference.

 Healthcare professionals may diagnose Stromme syndrome by observing the infant’s symptoms.
 However, performing genetic testing can provide full confirmation of the presence of Stromme syndrome.

 They can also make a diagnosis after birth if the common symptoms of intestinal atresia are present.
 These symptoms include:

 - abdominal swelling

 - feeding difficulties

 Healthcare professionals can also observe any cranial and ocular anomalies via an ultrasound or MRI scan before birth.

 It can be helpful if a healthcare professional diagnoses intestinal atresia before birth and carries out the treatment quickly once the infant is born.
 This can reduce the risk of complications.